 - 1. Wash hands with soap and water. - 2.
 In a medium bowl, combine all ingredients until well mixed. - 3.
-Form mixture into 18 balls about 1-inch wide. - 4.
-Place balls on a baking sheet.
+Form about 2 Tablespoons of mixture into a ball and place on a baking sheet.
+Repeat with remaining mixture to make 16 balls. - 4.
 Refrigerate for 30 minutes.